BodneyC/get-ng-page/README.md

 Angular URLs
 ============

-Finding that I could `wget` [Angular](https://angular.io/) webpages, being that they are mostly JS rendered, I looked to [PhantomJS2](https://www.npmjs.com/package/phantomjs2) for a solution.
+Finding that I couldn't `wget` [Angular](https://angular.io/) webpages, being that they are mostly JS rendered, I looked to [PhantomJS2](https://www.npmjs.com/package/phantomjs2) for a solution.

 ## Downloading